bda72/DetectPasswordSpraying/README.md

 My advice is to think about what you can do to gather this info before an incident happens.
 There is nothing more frustrating than knowing you were attacked but not being able to gather any details in an investigation.
 Look at one of the 'good' CSV files with one or maybe a few entries.
 Can you find those events on the PDC Emulator to get the source?
 If the threshold is tripped at 10PM on Friday, is your security log size large enough that the events will still be there Monday morning?
 If the source is an ADFS or Exchange server, do you have auditing enabled on those servers and the event log sized properly?

 The most efficient solution is to proactively collect the logs using event log collection solution, a SIEM or a low-cost commercial product like ADAudit Plus.
 The logs will be there waiting for you and they will be searchable.
 Another benefit is being able to quickly search for any successful logons at the exact same time from the same source(s), indicating an account was likely compromised.

+# Results

+The most important question: does it actually detect password spraying?
+Yes.
+It has been used successfully in production and during pentests.

 # Troubleshooting